 Materials and Methods

+Refer to github for full methods numbered in order for execution.

+https://github.com/joshualarkin/Joshua-Larkin-Senior-Research

 The free and open-source network management tools Wireshark, Suricata and Snort were downloaded from their respective websites: Wireshark.org, suricata.io/download/, and Snort.org.
 These were downloaded to a desktop PC running windows 10 pro 64 bit with an AMD Ryzen 7 3700x 8-core processor running at 3.6 GHz and having 64 GB of RAM and a 500Mbps download and upload speed.
 The NIC is the onboard connection for the motherboard, an ASUS X570-PRO.